awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 As a best practice, you can use environment variables to expose these configurations\.
 All environment variables that you add are encrypted to prevent rogue access, so you can use them to store secret information\.

 **Note**
-**Environment variables** is visible in the Amplify Console’s **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
+**Environment variables** is visible in the Amplify console’s **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
 For instructions on this type of deployment, see [Getting started with existing code](getting-started.md)\.

 ## Set environment variables<a name="setting-env-vars"></a>

 **To set environment variables**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

-1. In the Amplify Console, choose **App Settings**, and then choose **Environment variables**\.
+1. In the Amplify console, choose **App Settings**, and then choose **Environment variables**\.

 1. In the **Environment variables** section, choose **Manage variables**\.

 1. In the **Manage variables** section, under **Variable**, enter your key\.
 For **Value**, enter your value\.
-By default, the Amplify console applies the environment variables across all branches, so you don’t have to re\-enter variables when you connect a new branch\.
+By default, Amplify applies the environment variables across all branches, so you don’t have to re\-enter variables when you connect a new branch\.
 ![\[Screenshot of the Manage variables section.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/envvars.png)

 1. \(Optional\) To customize an environment variable specifically for a branch, add a branch override as follows: